MacHu-GWU/pynamodb_mate-project/README.rst

     print(url.html) # should give you new data print(url.content) # should give you new data

-    # delete item from dynamodb, DON'T DELETE S3 OBJECT
+    # delete item from DynamoDB, DON'T DELETE S3 OBJECT
     url.delete()

 **3. How it Works**

 In this example, you can pass the raw html to ``url = UrlModel(html="<html>big HTML ...</html>", ...)`` attribute.
-When writing this item to Dynamodb, it automatically use the sha256 fingerprint of the data in S3 key naming convention, stores the S3 uri to the ``html`` field, and store the html content to S3 object.
+When writing this item to DynamoDB, it automatically use the sha256 fingerprint of the data in S3 key naming convention, stores the S3 uri to the ``html`` field, and store the html content to S3 object.
 In other words, same data will be stored at the same S3 location to avoid duplicate traffic.
 However, it won't delete the S3 object because there might be another item are using the same S3 object.

 Feature2.
 Client Side Encryption
 ------------------------------------------------------------------------------
-Dynamodb support encryption at the rest (Server Side Encryption) and use SSL to encryption the transit data (Encrypt at the fly) by default.
+DynamoDB support encryption at the rest (Server Side Encryption) and use SSL to encryption the transit data (Encrypt at the fly) by default.
 But you need to spend additional work to enable "Client Side Encryption". ``pynamodb_mate`` made it deadly easy.

 **1. Define attribute to use Client Side Encryption (AES)**